alien4cloud/csar-public-library/org/ystia/README.rst

 **Ystia CSAR libray** provides TOSCA Components and Topology templates to easily create Big Data application clusters on demand.
 Deployment of Big Data applications can be done on a public Cloud (such as Amazon), or on a private cloud (such as OpenStack), on Bare-Metal or on HPC.

-The TOSCA Components and Topology template currently contained in this repository can be used to construct different application categories :
+The TOSCA Components and Topology templates currently contained in this repository can be used to construct different application categories :

 - **Log Analysis** applications based on Elastic_ components and on the Kafka_ message broker